Discussion of hip-hop art and design draws crowd

 Beastie Boys relaunch web site with Paul's Boutique theme

-Beastie Boys have concluded their work on the remastered version of Paul's Boutique and launched a new web site design at Paulsboutique.beastieboys.com [DEAD LINK].
-At the new site, you can listen to the remastered songs and order various packages of the album with mp3 downloads, vinyl, a crazy-big poster, and a t-shirt.
+Beastie Boys have concluded their work on the remastered version of Paul's Boutique and launched a new website design at Paulsboutique.beastieboys.com [DEFUNCT SITE].
+At the new site, you can listen to the remastered songs and order various packages of the album with mp3 downloads, vinyl, a crazy-big poster, and a T-shirt.
 (Where's the commemorative plate?)
-Most exciting, you can download the band commentary for Paul's Boutique immediately.
+Most exciting, you can download the band commentary [DEAD LINK] for Paul's Boutique immediately.

-If you're a web geek, you might be interested to know that the audio at the site is coming from Top Spin, Ian Rogers' new audio venture.
-You can watch a video of the Beastie Boys with Money Mark that Rogers recorded yesterday and read Rogers' thoughts on Paul's Boutique at Topspinmedia.com.
+If you're a web geek, you might be interested to know that the audio at the site is coming from Top Spin, Ian Rogers's new audio venture.
+You can watch a video of the Beastie Boys with Money Mark that Rogers recorded yesterday and read Rogers's thoughts on Paul's Boutique at Topspinmedia.com (reproduced below).

 [VIDEO REMOVED]